sumeet-bansal/lighthouse/README.md

 2. Navigate to the directory containing the executable.
 3. Run the following command: `java -jar lighthouse-1.4.0.jar`.
 From here, the application help pages are sufficiently detailed to run Lighthouse.

-The [`prereq-installer.sh` script](https:/github.com/sumeet-bansal/lighthouse/blob/master/scripts/prereq-installer.sh) for \*Nix systems can ensure all Lighthouse prerequisites are installed on stable LTS releases of [Ubuntu](https:/www.ubuntu.com/).
+The [`prereq-installer.sh` script](https:/github.com/sumeet-bansal/lighthouse/blob/master/scripts/prereq-installer.sh) can ensure all Lighthouse prerequisites are installed on stable LTS releases of [Ubuntu](https:/www.ubuntu.com/).
 The [`addon-installer.sh` script](https:/github.com/sumeet-bansal/lighthouse/blob/master/scripts/addon-installer.sh) installs useful programs to enhance Lighthouse, e.g. [tabview](https:/github.com/TabViewer/tabview), a command-line CSV viewer.

 ## Generating Configuration Files
 The `crawler` program acts as a complement to the 'lighthouse' diagnostic suite and can be found [here](https:/github.com/sumeet-bansal/crawler).
 Crawler retrieves and generates various server configuration files (e.g. .properties, .config, .yaml) from individual dev environments and populates user-specified root directories.